 • All repairs and damage to the bikes will be on cost basis.

 £2860 (GB pounds)

 We can accommodate a maximum 12 people for this ride as all the home stays and spots we like to stay in are small and can take just about that many people.

-A 30% deposit is to be paid at the time of booking and is accepted as part of the total cost of the tour and will not be refunded unless the applicant cannot be offered a place.
+A 30% non-refundable and non-transferable deposit is to be paid at the time of booking and is accepted as part of the total cost of the tour.
+The deposit will not be refunded unless the applicant cannot be offered a place by Helmet Stories.
 The balance of the total cost for the tour must reach Helmet Stories no later than EIGHT weeks before the tour date.

-This trip is different to our Sahara adventures, where we demand experienced off-road riders.
-For Nepal you need to be an experienced road rider who is not afraid of riding rocky trails or heights (look at the photo above).
+You must not be afraid of riding rocky trails or heights (look at the photos above).
 You must also be happy riding in the maddest of city traffic.